acceleratescience/ai-core-concepts/docs/training.md

 - **Development** data is used to judge the model performance at intermediate stages, and may be used for tuning hyperparameters
 - **Test** data is used at the end of development to estimate how well your model performs on unseen data

-It is important to ensure that there's no leakage or cross-over between training and testing data.

-One really common way that leakage happens is during data pre-processing.
-It's common to estimate some transformations of the data.
-For example, normalising it so that the mean and standard deviation are 0 and 1.
-Estimating the transformations should be done only on the training set, and then should be applied to the development and test data.

 ## Over and under fitting